haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 ## Potential breakage

+So, what happens if we suddenly move `std` to use `alloc` capability?
+Lots of stuff breaks:

 * All of exported FFI
 * Normal functions as callbacks - auto-fixable.
 * Certain closures uses - sometimes auto-fixable.